Swami SatyaDaya, whose spiritual name means 'Wisdom in Compassionate Action’, is the Director of Mandala Yoga Ashram.

 He has been a senior ashram teacher since his return in 2015, and loves witnessing the moments when something really moves for someone, when the lights come on for them, as a consequence of the teachings or practices or simply through being in the environment of the Ashram.

-Beyond his yogic path, Swami SatyaDaya is a keen nature lover and photographer, finding deep meaning and nourishment in the formless, spontaneous meditation experiences that occur in nature, where the spiritual teachings seem to be present on an immanent level.
+Beyond his yogic path, Swami SatyaDaya is a passionate wildlife photographer and self-confessed nature lover, finding deep meaning and nourishment in the spontaneous meditation experiences that occur in nature, where the mystery pointed to in all spiritual teachings is present on the most imminent level.
+He believes that time in nature sharing with and intimately observing other living things, is as fundamental to human well-being as any formal practice.

 He is also a keen rugby fan, and as the new director is committed to preserving the Ashram tradition of following the Six Nation’s Rugby Championship on TV each year.